IntelRealSense/realsense-ros/README.md

-# ROS* support for Intel® RealSense™ R410 camera
+# ROS* support for Intel® RealSense™ R410 and 430 cameras

 Version 2.5.3

 ## Features
-This package illustrates how to develop OSRF&reg; ROS* applications using the Intel® RealSense™ R410 camera.
+This package illustrates how to develop OSRF&reg; ROS* applications using the Intel® RealSense™ R410 and R430 camera.

 **Important:** This is pre-release software, please read the known issues below

-**Note:** This pre-release software requires Intel RealSense R410 camera FW 5.6.4.0 or newer.
+**Note:** This pre-release software requires Intel RealSense R410 or R430 camera FW 5.6.4.0 or newer.
 A warning message will be displayed if the software finds camera FW that is older.

 ## Installation Instructions